noahsadude/lab-09/README.md

 "dotenv": "^8.2.0",
 "express": "^4.17.1"

-It has been deployed to http://cf301-city-explorer.herokuapp.com/.

 ## Change Log
-11-03-2019 855 pm - Application sends location and weather data back to the frontend.
+11-12-2019 9:30 pm - Application works with Geo, Weather, Trail hike, Movie DB, Yelp APIs.

 ## Time Estimate

-Number and name of feature: *Repository Set Up* Estimate of time needed to complete: 30 min
+Number and name of feature: *Repository Set Up* Estimate of time needed to complete: 20 min
-Start time: 11:55 AM
+Start time: 6:50PM
-Finish time: 12:15 PM
+Finish time: 7:00 PM
-Actual time needed to complete: 20 min
+Actual time needed to complete: 10 min

-Number and name of feature: *Locations: As a user of City Explorer, I want to enter the name of a location so that I can see data about the area of interest to me*
+Number and name of feature: * Set up Movies DB: API: As a user of City Explorer, I want to enter the name of a location so that I can see data about movie suggestions to me*
-Estimate of time needed to complete: 1:30
+Estimate of time needed to complete: 1 hour
-Start time: 12:45 PM
+Start time: 7:00 PM
-Finish time: 1:20 PM
+Finish time: 8:30 PM
-Actual time needed to complete: 35 min
+Actual time needed to complete: 1 hour 30 mins

-Number and name of feature: *Weather: As a user, I want to request current weather information so that I can learn more about the typical weather patterns in the location I had entered*
+Number and name of feature: *Set up Yelp API: As a user of City Explorer, I want to enter the name of a location so that I can see restaurants info to me*
-Estimate of time needed to complete: 2:00
-Start time: 1:30 PM
-Finish time: 3:00 PM
-Actual time needed to complete: 1:30

-Number and name of feature: Errors: *As a user, I want clear messages if something goes wrong so I know if I need to make any changes or try again in a different manner*
-Estimate of time needed to complete: 30 min
+Estimate of time needed to complete:1 hour
-Start time: 3:15 PM
+Start time: 8:30 PM
-Finish time: 3:40 PM
+Finish time: 9:30 PM
-Actual time needed to complete: 25 min
+Actual time needed to complete: 1 hour

 ## Credits and Collaborations
 [Thanks to MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) for their support with Date() javascript documentation!